 The DFW area has proven itself as an affordable place to buy a home and put down roots.
 Home prices in the DFW region have stayed relatively stable during the recent economic recession – and a combination of affordability and a diverse economic base that has kept unemployment figures well below national levels has helped sustain the market’s strength.

 The cost of living in the DFW area also makes it easier to buy affordable housing.
-According to recent numbers from the ACCRA Cost of Living Index, which rates cities on such factors as the cost of groceries, housing, utilities, transportation, health care, and goods and services, the cost of living in the Dallas area is about 6 percent lower than the U.S. average.
-Put another way, an annual salary of $50,000 in DFW is equivalent to $116,045 in New York, $83,618 in San Francisco, $59,298 in Chicago, and $67,984 in Los Angeles.
+According to recent numbers from the ACCRA Cost of Living Index which rates cities on such factors as the cost of groceries housing utilities transportation health care and goods and services the cost of living in the Dallas area is about 6 percent lower than the U.S. average.